ibm-cloud-docs/key-protect/cli-reference.md

    If you generated a key then this is the base64-encoded key material that you store and manage in the service.

-   Root keys must be 16, 24, or 32 bytes long; corresponding to 128, 192, or 256 bits.
+   Root keys must be 16, 24, or 32 bytes long.
+This corresponds to 128, 192, or 256 bits of entropy.
 The key must be base64-encoded.

    Standard keys can be up to 7,500 bytes in size.
 The key must be base64-encoded.